Numbers Matter – Moving Object Counting Using Image and Video Processing – Part 2

 The increasingly technologized world today demands totally efficient and consumer-friendly solutions.

 We collected real-time video data and applied the method of slit-imaging for counting objects.
 The obtained results show high accuracy and together with affordability, it proves to be a successful algorithm for real-world usage.

 In the first part of this study, we showed examples of how the objects were counted by means of slit images generated using a single line as a region of interest.

-In the following section, we take up and specifically discuss moving objects direction detection.
+In the following section, we take up and specifically discuss moving objects’ direction detection.
 Identification of moving objects in video processing plays an important role in everyday life.
 It is crucial for traffic control or video surveillance of various environments.
-There are multiple methods of motion detection but they engage in installing complex and expensive equipment, elaborate monitoring system which is tedious and resource-consuming.
+There are multiple methods of motion detection but they engage in installing complex and expensive equipment, and elaborate monitoring systems which are tedious and resource-consuming.

-The purpose of the present article is to detect and examine the direction of moving objects (cars in our case) on the video.
+The purpose of the present article is to detect and examine the direction of moving objects (cars in our case) in the video.

 Algorithms to Detect Direction of Moving Objects

 In order to identify the direction of the moving object, two parallel lines are needed.
 The direction is distinguished depending on which line an object touches first.
 Initially, a video frame is taken and one more line but with a little shift to the first one is drawn.

 So, 2 lines of pixels out of the frame are taken and 2 slit images are formed consequently: the first one from line No 1 and the second one from line No 2.
 The idea is that the basic difference between 2 slit images is in motion direction for every object.
-Each car will create a blob in every of 2 slit images.
+Each car will create a blob in every 2 slit images.
 They will be mutually shifted depending on the direction.